java-heapler/java-heapler/README.md

 ### Hi there, I'm Joe 👋

 Welcome to my GitHub!
-I'm Joe, also known as Java-Heapler, a dedicated Java developer with a keen interest in data structures, especially heaps, and their application in real-world problems.
+I'm Joe, also known as Java-Heapler.
+While the Java part of my username is a bit of a legacy joke, I have a keen interest in data structures, especially heaps :) and their application in real-world problems.

 🔭 I’m currently working on enhancing Java-based applications for scalable enterprise solutions.

-🌱 I’m perpetually learning about advanced Java frameworks and exploring the frontiers of machine learning integration with Java.
+🌱 I’m also innovating in Python, Django, microservices, full-stack development, and AI.

 💬 Ask me about anything Java-related, from Spring Boot to JavaFX, or my journey through complex heap data structures!
+Also feel free to discuss Python, Django, and modern microservices architectures.

 📫 Reach out to me at [email@email.com](mailto:email@email.com)